Stochastic claims projections demo

 function project(policies, params)

-pol_project!(out, pol, params)
+pol_project!(b, l, pol, params)

 end